-- 7) Which of the following statements about an entrepreneur is true? - A) purchases other factors of production in the output market - B) develops the vision for the firm and funds the producing unit - C) sells his entrepreneurial services in the output market - D) does not face personal risk
+- 54) Which of the following statements about an entrepreneur is true? - A) An entrepreneur purchases other factors of production in the output market. - B) An entrepreneur develops the vision for the firm and funds the producing unit. - C) An entrepreneur sells entrepreneurial services in the output market. - D) An entrepreneur does not face personal risk.